theta-skunkworks/theta-plugin-time-adjuster-via-gnss/README.md

 # 5. How to Use

 1. Turn on the THETA.
-2. After displaying "plug-in selection screen", tap "GNSS Time Adjuster" to start this plug-in.
+2. After displaying "plug-in selection screen", tap "Time Adjuster via GNSS" to start this plug-in.

 # 6. History
-* ver.1.0.0 (2022/03/23): Initial version.
+* ver.1.0.0 (2022/03/25): Initial version.

 ---